JulianTymeczko/real-challenge-1/README.md

 # Real-Challenge-1
 ## Alt Attributes
 I added these attributes to every image to improve the accessibility of the site and improve the SEO of the website.
+In one such instance, I took the URL for the background image from the CSS file and converted it into HTML form.
+This way it would be much easier to give it the alt attribute.
 ## Navigation Bug
 I fixed a bug in the navigation system that would not allow a user to go to the Search-Engine-Optimization section of the webpage, when clicking on the link at the top of the page.